Pegasus constellation lies in the northern hemisphere. It is one of the largest constellations in the sky.

 The constellation contains 15 formally named stars.
 The star names approved by the International Astronomical Union (IAU) are Algenib, Alkarab, Anadolu, Biham, Enif, Helvetios, Homam, Markab, Matar, Morava, Sadalbari, Salm, Scheat, Solaris, and Tangra.

 In Greek mythology, Pegasus is a white winged horse that sprang from the neck of the Gorgon Medusa when Perseus beheaded her.
 Medusa was a beautiful young woman before she was turned into a monster by the goddess Athena after being caught being defiled by the sea god Poseidon in the goddess’ temple.
 Athena turned Medusa’s hair into snakes and made her face so ugly that anyone who looked at her immediately turned to stone.

-When Perseus killed Medusa, Pegasus and the warrior Chrysaor sprang from her neck, both of them offspring of Poseidon.
+When Perseus defeated Medusa, Pegasus and the warrior Chrysaor sprang from her neck, both of them offspring of Poseidon.

 The name Pegasus is derived from the Greek pegai which means “springs” or “waters,” and Chrysaor’s name means “the golden sword.”

 When he was born, Pegasus flew away to Mount Helicon in Boeotia, where the Muses lived, and he befriended them.
 He created a spring that was named Hippocrene by striking the ground with his hoof.
 The name Hippocrene means “the horse’s fountain.”
 It was said that those who drank from the spring were blessed with the gift to write poetry.